truenas/middleware/docs/userguide/freenas_tasks.rst

 reliability.
 When a failure is anticipated by S.M.A.R.T., the drive should be replaced.
 Most modern ATA, IDE, and SCSI-3 hard drives support S.M.A.R.T.--refer to your drive's documentation if you are unsure.

-Figure 6.4a shows the configuration screen that appears when you click :menuselection:`System --> S.M.A.R.T.
+Figure 6.4a shows the configuration screen that appears when you click :menuselection:`Tasks --> S.M.A.R.T.
 Tests --> Add S.M.A.R.T.
 Test`.
 The tests that you create will be listed under "View S.M.A.R.T.
 Tests".
 After creating your tests, check the configuration in :menuselection:`Services --> S.M.A.R.T.`, then click the slider to "ON" for the S.M.A.R.T. service in :menuselection:`Services --> Control Services`.
 The S.M.A.R.T. service will not start if you have not created any volumes.